Mokilese language: Numerals

 Mokilese has a base 10 counting system.
 Rather than having just one set of numbers, Mokilese has four sets, each used to count different things.
-Each number consist of a numeral prefix and a numeral classifier.
-Most of the numeral prefixes are similar across the four different sets, it is the general classifier that distinguishes one set from another.
+Each number consists of a numeral prefix and a numeral classifier.
+Most of the numeral prefixes are similar across the four different sets, and it is the general classifier that distinguishes one set from another.
 The four general classifiers are –w, –men, –pas, and –kij, as shown in the chart below.

 –w is a general classifier; it is used to count numbers and describe other objects that are not covered by the other number classifiers.